 A Montgomery Miracle

-Charles Montgomery (Chris Potter) maybe a husband and father of three but he is also a businessman who is always working in fear of his business going under.
-As part of his business he has developed a beautiful log cabin in the mountains and he has taken his family there for Christmas under the pretence of spending the time reconnecting with each other although for Charles work calls always take priority.
-With things looking desperate and his marriage to Judith (Kristy Swanson) on the verge of collapse they get some unexpected guests as Joe (Colin Lawrence) and Amy Tucker (Catherine Lough Haggquist) along with their children have run off the road and in need of somewhere to stay.
+Charles Montgomery (Chris Potter - The Good Witch's Gift) maybe a husband and father of three but he is also a businessman who is always working as he fears one day his business might fail.
+As part of his business he has developed a beautiful log cabin in the mountains and he has taken his family there for Christmas under the pretence of spending the time reconnecting with each other, although for Charles work calls always take priority.
+With things looking desperate and his marriage to Judith (Kristy Swanson - Merry Ex-Mas) on the verge of collapse they get some unexpected guests as Joe (Colin Lawrence - Hitched for the Holidays) and Amy Tucker (Catherine Lough Haggquist - Every Christmas Has a Story) along with their children have run off the road and are in need of somewhere to stay.
 But unlike the Montgomery's the Tucker's are all about family and maybe they are the miracle which Charles and Judith need.

 What this all boils down to is that whilst "Angels in the Snow" is not a bad movie it is one which doesn't quite drawn you in to the unfolding drama of a troubled family and a workaholic father.
 As such the message it wants to get across doesn't come across as well as maybe it could have.